mayankdubey1996/Data-Structure-Algorithm/Binary Search/Readme.md

 3

 ### Important Condition ###
-To perfrom binary search the has to be sorted.
+To perfrom binary search the array has to be sorted.

 ### Hint ###
 Divide and conquer